artemshar/html/README.md

-# Web API's
+# Web API

-Web API's features, examples
+Web APIs Features and Examples

 https://artemshar.github.io/webapi

 ## Motivation

-- Learn more and better about the built-in capabilities of WEB API's, browser as a platform, HTML, CSS and JavaScript before choosing a third-party tool or library
+- Learn more and better about the built-in capabilities of Web APIs, browsers as a platform, HTML, CSS, and JavaScript before choosing a third-party tool or library
 - Stay on top of the latest Web API and Web standards news